TheRakeshPurohit/Vytal/README.md

-# The Vytal extension was acquired on December 15, 2024, and this repository will no longer receive updates.
+# The Vytal extension was acquired and this repository will no longer receive updates.

 # Vytal